5.7. Visibility Check

 #define HEAP_XMAX_INVALID 0x0800 /* t_xmax invalid/aborted */

-REPEATABLE READ as defined in the ANSI SQL-92 standard allows Phantom Reads.
-However, PostgreSQL’s implementation does not allow them.
-In principle, SI does not allow Phantom Reads.
+The ANSI SQL-92 standard defines REPEATABLE READ as an isolation level that allows Phantom Reads.
+However, PostgreSQL’s implementation prevents them.
+In principle, Snapshot Isolation (SI) does not allow Phantom Reads.

-Assume that two transactions, i.e. Tx_A and Tx_B, are running concurrently.
+Assume two transactions, Tx_A and Tx_B, run concurrently.
 Their isolation levels are READ COMMITTED and REPEATABLE READ, and their txids are 100 and 101, respectively.
-First, Tx_A inserts a tuple.
-Then, it is committed.
+First, Tx_A inserts a tuple and commits.
 The t_xmin of the inserted tuple is 100.

-Next, Tx_B executes a SELECT command; however, the tuple inserted by Tx_A is invisible by Rule 5.
-Thus, Phantom Reads do not occur.
+Next, Tx_B executes a SELECT command.
+The tuple inserted by Tx_A is invisible according to Rule 5.
+Therefore, Phantom Reads do not occur.

 • Rule5(new tuple): Status(t_xmin:100) = COMMITTED $\wedge$ Snapshot(t_xmin:100) = active $\Rightarrow$ Invisible